Far more beautiful after the schism.

-- There used to be on The Other Wiki instructions for adding elements to this word, producing "propseudocontraneoantidisestablishmentarianistically" ("in a manner favouring false opposition to a new form of antidisestablishmentarianism").
+- There used to be on Wikipedia instructions for adding elements to this word, producing "propseudocontraneoantidisestablishmentarianistically" ("in a manner favouring false opposition to a new form of antidisestablishmentarianism").

-- Floccinaucinihilipilification is "the act or habit of calling something worthless."
-It's actually one letter longer than the Trope Namer, though it does have fewer syllables.
+- Floccinaucinihilipilification is "the act or habit of calling something worthless".
+It's actually one letter longer than the Trope Namer.

-- Hippopotomonstrosesquippedaliophobia is "the fear of long words."
+- Hippopotomonstrosesquippedaliophobia is a coinage that supposedly means "the fear of long words."

-- The longest word in the Old Testament in the original Hebrew is וְהָאֲחַשְׁדַּרְפְּנִים (vehaakhshdarpanim, ‘and the satraps’).
+- The longest word in the Old Testament in the original Hebrew is וְהָאֲחַשְׁדַּרְפְּנִים (vehaakhshdarpenim, ‘and the satraps.')
 While far more modest in length, it’s often used as a nice tidbit of trivia.

 - Some people have argued that the longest word in English is the full chemical name of the protein Titin, which is 189, 819 letters.
 However many linguists have argued that it is actually a verbal formula and thus not a word (it's kind of like renaming the Big Mac Two-all-beef-patties-special-sauce-lettuce-cheese-pickles-onions–on-a-sesame-seed-bun).